zmlka/atrap/_static_pages/curriculum.markdown

       in **Chcaigo**, where, with the «crime» of the World's Fair still in memory serving as a reference point of terrible, an architecure scene emerges.
-    * It's quite a nice starting place for looking at 20th century architecture, since the themes that were disucssed never left us.
+    * It's quite a nice starting place for looking at 20th century architecture, since the themes that were discussed never left us.
 1. Gesamtkunstwerk
     * Half way across the globe, **Adolf Loos** reacts to a different exhibition, the Jubilee Exhibition for Franz Josef's 50th anniversary.